Common Name: Przewalski’s horse

 Przewalski’s foals weigh between 25 and 30kg at birth.
 Studies in captivity have shown that they are able to stand and walk within an hour of being born.
-Within a few weeks they are able to start to graze, but they won’t be fully weaned until they are between eight and thirteen weeks old.

 Gray wolves are known predators of these horses.
 Foals are most vulnerable to predation, so if wolves are nearby, adult females form a defensive circle around the foals in an effort to protect them.

 Przewalski’s horses were extinct in the wild from 1969 until 2008.
 Since the 1990s there have been several successful reintroductions of these horses in Mongolia and China, and they are now classified as Endangered.
 The main threats to these reintroduced populations are the small size of the populations, their limited range, competition for food and water with domestic livestock and the potential for hybridizing with domestic horses or catching diseases from them.
 A number of measures are in place to help protect this species.
 Przewalski’s horses are legally protected in Mongolia meaning it is illegal to hunt them.
 Most of the reintroduction sites are within protected areas.
 This species is listed on CITES Appendix I, which means that it is illegal to trade in these animals or any of their body parts.

 Our Chief Executive Dr James Cretney is leaving Marwell after 18 years at the helm